mrevsine/mrevsine.github.io/_pages/about.md

 Background
 ======
 I grew up in Washington DC, where I attended School Without Walls High School (it's a metaphor, we did in fact have walls).
-I went to college at the University of North Carolina, Go Heels!, where I majored in Computer Science and Biology.
+I went to college at the University of North Carolina, where I majored in Computer Science and Biology (go heels!).

 <!-- A data-driven personal website
 ======